 - 1. Take the planned taking out of operation into account in your stock planning.
 Use up the stock to the extent possible. - 2.
 Operate the unit manually to suction and diluted with supply water blow off the last remnants from the tank. - 3.
 Spray the inside of the fertiliser tanks clean using water.
 Operate the unit manually to suction the rinse water out of the fertiliser tanks and in doing so rinse the lines, filters and the unit. - The 'low level' protection in the mixing tank will be switched off when the pump is operated manually.
 The pump will therefore continue to be on even when the mixing tank has been pumped dry.
 Therefore, switch the pump off in good time so that it does not run dry. - 4.
 Stop the supply of supply water and blow off the contents of the mixing tank until the minimum level is reached.
 Then set the pump switch to off. - Leave the unit on: switching off leads to alarm messages and possible faults from the process computer. - 5.
-Allow the branch line to the venturis to empty by removing the screw cap on this section of line. - 6.
+Drain the branch line to the venturis by opening the drain valve below the EC sensors. - 6.
 Clean the filters. - 7.
 Clean the EC sensors. - 8.
 Clean the pH sensors (if fitted) and place them in the storage liquid. - 9.
 Clean the flow sensor (if fitted). - 10.
 If there is a risk of freezing, drain the water supply system and the water distribution system. - 11.
 It there is a risk of freezing in the room where the unit is set up: - 1.
-Drain the system pump (refer to the manual for the pump concerned). - 2.
+Drain the system pump (if fitted) and the supply pump (refer to the manuals for the pumps concerned). - 2.
 Remove the remaining water by unscrewing the lines on the unit or suctioning-off the water. - 3.
 Disconnect the pH sensors in the cabinet and store them with the glass membrane in storage liquid in a frost-free location. - 12.
 Preferably, cover the unit with a tarpaulin.